 Fire doors offer 30-60 minutes of protection in the event of a fire.
 Depending on the size and layout of your home you may be required to have fire doors fitted.
 Talk to your local authority for advice about this.

 Mostinterior single doors are made of wood.
 Wooden doors can be solid hardwood, veneered, or hollow core moulded.
 The most affordable option is hollow core moulded, and these doors are sold either pre-painted, with a woodgrain or smooth finish, or ready to paint – making them ideal for people who have a colour in mind.
 Solid hardwood doors are durable and long-lasting, but tend to be a little more expensive.
 Veneered doors are a good compromise, as they have a hardwood veneer, but are lighter and use less wood to make, so they are usually more mid-range in price.

 When you are shopping for a replacement door, make sure that you measure the size of the opening (from frame to frame) instead of measuring the existing door.
 This will ensure that the door is a good fit.

 You should take five measurements:

-Doors, even hollow ones, come with hardwood lippings around the outsides which can be planed or sanded to make the door fit into an opening if it is too tight.
+Doors, even hollow ones, come with hardwood lippings around the door edge and the outsides which can be planed or sanded to make the door fit into an opening if it is too tight.

 There are several standard sizes of door, based on the most common openings.
 If you live in an older property your interior doors may not be one of the more common sizes, and you may need to get a bespoke door made.
 If you have very large door openings, then one option is to get a standard sized door, and add sidelights to fit the rest of the opening.